aaronsaray/aaronsaray.com/_posts/2007-07-21-master-the-run-as-option-in-eclipse-pdt-with-php.markdown

 layout: post
 title: Master the 'Run As' option in Eclipse PDT with PHP
 tags:
-- Eclipse PDT
+- eclipse-pdt
-- IDE and Web Dev Tools
+- ide-and-web-dev-tools
-- PHP
+- php
 ---
 Most of my development in Eclipse PDT with the results tested outside of it - using firefox.
 PDT has a few options in the Run... menu: